Capuchin Lay Brother

 In time Bernard became gentle and sweet with all at home and out.
 He had the highest regard for his brothers and his superiors, he only spoke to them on bended knee.
 Prayer and fasting were his consolation and the Lord rewarded him abundantly.

 This holy brother became the pride and joy of all the friars.
 His virtue was a lesson to all.
 Poverty, simplicity, chastity, silence and love of recollection are lessons that Bernard gives us together with the value of penance.
-Bernard was beatified in 1768 and his feast is celebrated on January 19th.
+Bernard was beatified in 1768, canonised by Pope John Paul II in 2001, and his feast is celebrated on January 12th.